-The African Union (AU) theme for 2016 – ‘The year of human rights, with a particular focus on the rights of women’ – ensured that the spotlight fell on the plight of African women during the year.
-In contrast, the AU failed to speak up about human rights abuses by dictatorial regimes, despite a decision by the AU Assembly to label the next 10 years as ‘the Human and Peoples’ Rights Decade in Africa’.
+The African Union’s (AU) theme for 2016 – ‘The year of human rights, with a particular focus on the rights of women’ – ensured that the spotlight fell on the plight of African women during the year.
+In contrast, the AU failed to speak up about human rights abuses by dictatorial regimes.
+This is despite a decision by the AU Assembly to label the next 10 years as ‘the Human and Peoples’ Rights Decade in Africa’.
 Three AU member states’ withdrawal from the International Criminal Court (ICC) also dealt a blow to continental efforts to deal with human rights abuses.

 At the July 2016 AU summit in Kigali, AU Commission (AUC) Chairperson Nkosazana Dlamini Zuma awarded honorary prizes to Rwanda, Algeria, South Africa and Tunisia in recognition of their outstanding efforts in the promotion of women’s rights and gender equality.
 This was based on the new African Gender Scorecards for measuring the progress and achievements of AU member states on gender equality in various categories.

-As part of ‘the Human and Peoples’ Rights Decade in Africa’, the AU mandated the establishment of the Pan-African Human Rights Institute (PAHRI) to provide technical support to all member states on human rights promotion and protection through training and research.
+At the 27th summit in Kigali, the AU declared the next 10 years as ‘the Human and Peoples’ Rights Decade in Africa’.
+The continental body also mandated the establishment of the Pan-African Human Rights Institute (PAHRI) to provide technical support to all AU member states on human rights promotion and protection through training and research.
 The AUC is expected to encourage member states to establish the PAHRI and host the institution.

 Experience has shown, however, that directives to protect human rights are extremely difficult to enforce.
 Leaders in many countries resent the AUC’s initiatives in this regard and refuse to cooperate with human rights observers.